Home / Skipper (Hesperiidae) / Long-tailed Skipper (Urbanus proteus)

 Quick Facts

-Distribution Tropical to subtropical South America, southern parts of Argentina, and a small region in southern US
+Distribution From tropical to subtropical South America, extending to southern Argentina and parts of the southern US.

-Habitat Brushy fields, meadows, wood edges, manmade gardens, and various disturbed open habitats
+Habitat Prefers brushy fields, meadows, wood edges, gardens, and disturbed open spaces.

-Adult diet Nectar from a variety of flowers like shepherd’s needle, lantana, and bougainvillea
+Adult Diet Feeds on nectar from flowers like shepherd’s needle, lantana, and bougainvillea.

 Did You Know?